Formalizing Validation

-A Design Thinking strategy used to improve team productivity, promote collaboration, and scale product growth
+How might we improve team productivity, promote collaboration, and scale product growth?

 Project Brief